GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 What punctuation mark would I use when needing to pause?

 When students see a comma, they may often wonder: What punctuation mark is this?
 While a comma is small, it is so powerful in sentences!
 It allows the reader to know when to pause for a variety of reasons.
-Unfortunately, many students miss adding commas due to the number of times they are used.
+Unfortunately, many students miss adding commas because of how often they are used.
 There is not just one rule or two rules to remember; there are so many!
 However, by breaking the comma rules down into a few at a time, students won’t be so overwhelmed.
-Additionally, by adding a few in each time, students will be able to reinforce the previous rules while practicing new ones.
+Additionally, by adding a few at a time, students can reinforce the previous rules while practicing new ones.

 While the bundle below focuses on many rules, let’s break down a few.
 A great rule to start with is adding a comma between cities and states.
-For example, Tulsa Oklahoma should be written as Tulsa, Oklahoma.
+For example, Tulsa Oklahoma, should be written as Tulsa, Oklahoma.
 Students can practice this rule when learning about geography, places they have visited, and locations in books.
 As students begin to write more, there will be several other rules that are great starting points.
-For instance, in a series or list often makes for fun practice.
+For instance, a series or list often makes for fun practice.
 Students can list 3 or more of their favorite things!
-Then, they can practice adding in the commas.
+Then, they can practice adding commas.
 Specifically, I like chocolate vanilla and strawberry is not grammatically correct.
-However, students can go in and add one comma after chocolate and one comma after vanilla.
-After this, students can begin to practice introductory phrases, ones with quotation marks for dialogue, and coordinate adjectives.
+However, students can go in and add one comma after “chocolate” and one after “vanilla”.
+After this, students can begin practicing introductory phrases, quotation marks for dialogue, and coordinating adjectives.

 What punctuation mark would I use when showing a plural?

 Students may often wonder what punctuation mark allows them to make something mean more than one.
 The answer is the apostrophe!
-Sadly, the apostrophe placement can cause undue confusion for students.
-There are multiple uses and it can be tricky to know where to put it.
-To begin, it will be helpful to review the uses for the apostrophe.
+Sadly, the placement of apostrophes can cause undue confusion for students.
+There are multiple uses, and it can be tricky to know where to put it.
+To begin, it will be helpful to review the uses of the apostrophe.
 First, it can indicate a possessive noun.
 For example, the apostrophe in the phrase “dog’s house” helps show the house belongs to the dog.
 Second, it can indicate something is plural.
-For instance, the phrase “boys’ ball” helps show the ball is shared among several boys.
+For instance, the phrase “boys’ ball” helps show that the ball is shared among several boys.
 Third, it can show the omission of letters through conjunctions.
 For example, don’t is exactly written as don’t.
 By doing this, the contraction means do not.

 What punctuation mark would I use when writing dialogue?